Long-Scrolling Website Design: Balancing Aesthetics and Functionality

 2. More Difficult to Navigate

 Make sure users can quickly jump to the section they want without getting lost.
-This might mean using clear navigation tools or adding features like “back to top” buttons.
-These small design choices can make a big difference in how easy your site is to use — especially on a smaller screen.
+Use clear navigation tools or add features like back-to-top buttons.
+These small design choices make a big difference in how easy your site is to use, especially on a smaller screen.

 3. Pages May Load Slowly